How to successfully prioritize digital experiences, streamline L1 support, and proactively address IT issues

 What Does ‘Shift Left’ Even Mean?

 The more problems end users have with workplace technology, the more service tickets IT receives.
-And high-ticket volume can end up costing a lot of time and money for businesses — a majority of IT leaders say the average internal ranges between $15-$30 and time to resolve issues is anywhere from 21 minutes to 5 hours, according to a Lakeside survey.
+And high-ticket volume can end up costing a lot of time and money for businesses — a majority of IT leaders say the average internal cost per IT ticket ranges between $15-$30 and time to resolve issues is anywhere from 21 minutes to 5 hours, according to a Lakeside survey.

 But what if issues could be fixed a little more quickly?
 How about a lot quicker and with fewer resources?
 Or better yet, what if IT could predict faults and errors and prevent them altogether?